 [Motion 112, #SP55, [13] and [141]]

 A non-AP MLD may perform basic operations (such as receiving a traffic indication, time synchronization, receiving BSS parameter updates etc) by monitoring Beacon frames on one or more links.
-A STA of a non-AP MLD operating in power-save mode is not required to receive beacon frames periodically.
+Not every STA operating in PS mode in a non-AP MLD is required to receive the beacon frames periodically.
 This is in addition to mechanisms such has individual TWT agreement, WNM sleep mode and non-TIM mode.
 With these mechanisms, a non-AP MLD can receive basic information about the AP MLD and one or more APs of the AP MLD on a single link while the other STA(s) of the non-AP MLD are in doze state.

 NOTE 1 – A single AID is assigned to a non-AP MLD during multi-link setup (see 33.x.e.f (Multi-link Discovery and ML Setup Procedure)).
 Therefore, the traffic indication for the non-AP MLD is consistent across Beacon frames transmitted by different APs of the same AP MLD.